jjpickering10/CI-MS4-DragonEggWoodturning/README.md

 - Each product has a rating, which is calculated in the backend when someone adds/deletes a review via signals.

 **Product detail page**
-- If the product has more than 1 image, a scroll feature is displayed.
+- If the product has more than 1 image, a scroll feature is displayed, with a scroll progress feature.
+- Images can be viewed full screen on click.
 - Users have a quantity selector for up or down, from 1 to 10 items.
 If a user adds more than 10 items, a message is displayed to say no more than 10 items of each allowed.
 - Adding an item displays a notification in the navbar shopping cart icon.
 - Admin users have a feature to add a discount to an individual product, ranging from 5% to 50% off.
 - If discounted, the original product price has a line through with the updated price shown next to it.
 - Each product page has a review section, with users able to post reviews and their rating.
 Anonymous users are warned that they can not edit or delete reviews.
 - The rating in each review is used to calculate product rating in the backend.
+- Page watermarks are generated with javascript based on category/woodtype filtering.

 **Shopping cart page**
 - Displays empty bag message if no items in shopping bag.
 - If items in shopping bag, a notification on the shopping bag icon is displayed, detailing total items in shopping bag.
 - Users can edit their bag in the shopping cart page.
 They can also remove items.
+- Has a free delivery threshold that lets users know about free delivery if they spend a certain amount.

 **Checkout page**
 - Shows checkout form with option to save account information if buyer is a logged in user.